This page may contain affiliate links. Learn More.

 Foods for picky toddlers

 Think about the simple tastes of a toddler when planning something they might eat.
 It doesn’t have to be complicated and kids usually prefer simpler tastes.
-Think about cheese and crackers, ham sandwiches, cheese sticks, fresh cut-up fruit, fresh vegetables that are soft such as cucumbers or zucchini, plain pasta with just butter and salt and pepper or something like that.
+Think about cheese and crackers, ham sandwiches, cheese sticks, fresh cut-up fruit, fresh vegetables that are soft such as cucumbers or zucchini, plain pasta with just butter and salt and pepper, or something like that.
 You can also add canned tuna or chicken to pasta to give them some protein.

 Young kids don’t like a lot of complicated flavors.
 They usually don’t prefer strong herbs or lots of complexity.
 They would rather have plain mac and cheese than a big pasta casserole full of yummy goodness.
 You can feed them simple meals without just doing corn dogs and frozen fries.

 Toddler food recipes

-If your kid’s only veggie fries, try making oven fries.
+If your kid’s only fries, try making oven fries.
 Cut the potatoes like fries and then roast them in the oven at 400 with plenty of salt, pepper, and olive oil.

 It doesn’t change the taste, but if you have a child that eats no veggies ever, this can help soothe your momma heart about them getting a few.
 Another great place to add veggies is spaghetti sauce.
 You can also add it in sweet bread like banana bread or this amazing peach bread.

 What can I give my picky toddler to eat?